TrshPuppy/obsidian-notes/OSCP/port-redirection-SSH-tunneling/SSH-tunneling/local-port-forwarding.md

 We can use these creds to SSH into `PGDATABASE01` which is on the internal/[DMZ](../../../networking/design-structure/DMZ.md) [subnet](../../../PNPT/PEH/networking/subnetting.md).
 From the `PGDATABASE01` machine we find an [SMB](../../../networking/protocols/SMB.md) server with [TCP](../../../networking/protocols/TCP.md) port `445` open on a second internal subnet.
 So, the network topology we've discovered so far, and the connection to the SMB server we want to achieve, looks like this:
 ![](../../oscp-pics/SSH-local-port-forwarding-1.png)
 ## Enumerating `PGDATABASE01`
 To set up an SSH local port forward, we need to know the IP address and port we want our packets forwarded to.
-So the first step is to log in to `PGDATABASE01` and start our enumeration process:
+So the first step is to log in to `PGDATABASE01` (from `CONFLUENCE01`) and start our enumeration process:
 ### SSH Into `PGDATABASE01`
 ```bash
 confluence@confluence01:/opt/atlassian/confluence/bin$ python3 -c 'import pty; pty.spawn("/bin/sh")'
 </bin$ python3 -c 'import pty; pty.spawn("/bin/sh")'

 $ ssh database_admin@10.4.50.215
 <sian/confluence/bin$ ssh database_admin@10.4.50.215
 Could not create directory '/home/confluence/.ssh'.